 Everyone who gets complaints looks for a cause.
 If you can put a name on it, that can help a lot.
 Not only for the treatment but also for your own peace of mind.
 So if you are one of the approximately 600,000 women aged 45, 50 years old and you have just recovered or are still recovering from Covid, you are worried if you get symptoms that are -according to C-support- the most common complaints of post-Covid.

-The 20 most frequently reported complaints show striking similarities with the 20 most common complaints in menopause.
-(As a reminder, 76% were women, mean age was 49).
-The typical hormonal phenomena such as temperature disruption and altered libido are not seen in post-covid, but otherwise...
-Compare for yourself.
+The 20 most commonly reported complaints show a striking similarity with the 20 most common complaints during menopause.
+(As a reminder, 76% were women, average age was 49).
+We do not see the typical hormonal symptoms such as temperature dysregulation and changed libido post-covid, but otherwise... compare for yourself.

 Post-covid